icanos/hassio-plejd/README.md

 mqttPassword | Password of the MQTT broker includeRoomsAsLights | Adds all rooms as lights, making it possible to turn on/off lights by room instead.
 Setting this to false will ignore all rooms. *Added in v.
 5*. connectionTimeout | Number of seconds to wait when scanning and connecting.
 Might need to be tweaked on platforms other than RPi 4.
-Defaults to: 2 seconds.
+Defaults to: 2 seconds. writeQueueWaitTime | Wait time between message sent to Plejd over BLE, defaults to 400.
+If that doesn't work, try changing the value higher in steps of 50.

 ## I want voice control!
 With the Google Home integration in Home Assistant, you can get voice control for your Plejd lights right away, check this out for more information: